Wireless Communication Facilities

 - preclude reception of an acceptable quality signal.

-Effective January 22, 1999, the Commission amended the rule so that it also applies to rental property where the renter has an exclusive use area, such as a balcony or patio.
-On October 25, 2000, the Commission further amended the rule so that it also will apply to customer-end antennas that receive and transmit fixed wireless signals.
+Effective January 22, 1999, the FCC amended the rule so that it also applies to rental property where the renter has an exclusive use area, such as a balcony or patio.
+On October 25, 2000, the FCC further amended the rule so that it also will apply to customer-end antennas that receive and transmit fixed wireless signals.

 - T-Mobile v.
 Fairfax County Board of Supervisors, 672 F.3d 259 (4th Cir.
-2012) — This decision is not directly binding in our Ninth circuit, but it provides a good discussion of the applicable federal standards and the criteria typically used to review a local government's decision on whether to grant or deny an application for a wireless antenna installation.
+2012) — Provides a good discussion of the applicable federal standards and the criteria typically used to review a local government's decision on whether to grant or deny an application for a wireless antenna installation.

 - Omnipoint v.
 Newtown Township, 219 F.3d 240 (3rd Cir.
-2000) — This cell tower decision recognizes the broad discretion of local zoning decisions.
-It deals with an antenna permit denial that the company alleged caused a "significant gap" in service.
+2000) — Recognizes the broad discretion of local zoning decisions and involves a permit denial for antenna installation that the company later alleged caused a "significant gap" in service.

 - Center for Municipal Solutions (CMS) — This is a private website run by a municipal telecom consulting firm.
 Their section on wireless antenna siting provides good information and perspective.

-- Misconceptions about Regulating Towers and Wireless Facilities (2017) — In this webpage, CMS lists common misconceptions related to the issue of regulating the siting of towers and wireless facilities, along with a synoptic discussion of each.
+- Misconceptions about Regulating Towers and Wireless Facilities (2017) — Lists common misconceptions related to the issue of regulating the siting of towers and wireless facilities, along with a synoptic discussion of each.

-- Federal Communications Commission (FCC) Wireless Telecommunications Bureau — This website provides links to the regulations, frequently asked questions, and additional resources that can assist you in understanding NEPA compliance issues.
+- FCC: Wireless Telecommunications Bureau — Provides links to the regulations, frequently asked questions, and resources on NEPA compliance issues.

-- A Local Government Official's Guide to Transmitting Antenna RF Emission Safety: Rules, Procedures, and Practical Guidance (2000) — In this publication, FCC addresses issues faced by local governments dealing with safety questions surrounding tower siting radio frequency
+- Radio Frequency Safety — Addresses issues faced by local governments dealing with safety questions surrounding tower siting radio frequency.